 However, the increase in predictive performance has to be paid with a small increase in computational complexity, namely by a factor that depends on the average number of labels per example.
-As for most multilabel problems (in particular in text classification), this factor is rather small (about 3.24 in the Reuters 2000 data set), so we consider this not to be a significant problem.
-The prediction time remains a problem, however we expect to considerably reduce the prediction costs to the level of training time by using Quick Weighted Voting [Park and Fürnkranz, 2007] in conjunction with the artificial boundary label of Brinker et al. [2006] (cf. Section VI-E).
-We are currently working on this issue.
+As for most multilabel problems (in particular in text classification), this factor is rather small, so we consider this not to be a significant problem.

 The reason for the good performance of MLPPs seems to be the adequacy of this pairwise problem decomposition.
 Contrary to MMPs, they are able to find perfect classifications on the training data, which are not due to overfitting but also carry over to improved performance on the test set.
-Moreover, this performance does not degrade if more training epochs are used, as it does for MMPs.
+Moreover, this performance does not degrade if more training epochs are used, as seems to be the case for MMPs.
 Thus, the problem seems to be pairwise linearly separable.
 We believe that this will be the case for many text categorization problems.

-For future research, we see room for improvement especially in two areas for the pairwise approach.
+For future research, we see space for improvement especially in two areas for the pairwise approach.
 First, the used decoding is suboptimal because the prediction weights of the base classifiers could be taken into account.
-Second, several variants of the perceptron algorithm were developed that, similar to SVMs, try to maximize the margin of the separating hyperplane in order to produce more accurate models.
-Preliminary tests with the weighted voting technique by Price et al. [1995] on the one hand and perceptrons with margins [Li et al., 2002, Crammer et al., 2006, Khardon and Wachman, 2007, Tsampouka and Shawe-Taylor, 2007] on the other hand showed promising results.
+Second, several variants of the perceptron were developed that, like SVMs, try to maximize the margin of the separating hyperplane in order to produce more accurate models.
+Preliminary tests with the voting technique by Price et al. [1995] and ballseptrons [Shalev-Shwartz and Singer, 2005] showed promising results.